 What do you say?

-That was the scenario painted in psychology professor Carol Dweck’s book, Mindset (I can’t stop talking about this book!).
+That was the scenario painted in psychology professor Carol Dweck’s book, Mindset (affiliate link).
 It’s hard when your child loses a competition.
 We do our best to console our kids, lift their spirits and encourage them to keep trying when they fail.

 Except… sometimes we don’t do a good job doing that.
 We offer reassuring words that actually send the wrong message about grit and perseverance.

 5 mistakes to avoid when your child loses a competition